AdritaBarua/DL-learner-using-LLMs/README.md

 # LLM-Driven DL-Learner Framework with Ontology Reasoning

-This repository contains supplementary materials and scripts used for evaluating Concept Induction in Description Logic(DL) class expressions through large language models (LLMs).
+This repository contains supplementary materials and scripts used for evaluating Concept Induction in Description Logic(DL) class expressions through Large Language Models (LLMs).

 ## Contents